- Symptoms of Eczema

 One study on acupuncture found it resulted in physiological changes in the immune response including reduced production of histamine, and therefore less inflammation and itching (3).

-It’s incredibly important our digestive bacteria – or microbiota as they are called nowadays – are healthy, because they play a huge role not only in the health of our immune system but they also control inflammation in the body.
+It’s incredibly important that our digestive bacteria – or microbiota as they are called nowadays – are healthy, because they play a huge role not only in the health of our immune system but they also control inflammation in the body.
 It’s easy to see then how important the microbiota are in skin conditions like eczema.

 The population of bacteria residing in each of us is totally unique.